Custom Event Notification Templates¶

 Assume the monitor by

-is configured with region
+has configured region

 and host